darafferty/rapthor/docs/source/parset.rst

     slow_smoothnessconstraint_separate
         Smoothness constraint bandwidth used during the second slow gain calibration, where separate solutions are found for each station, in Hz (default = 3e6).

+    slow_bda_max_baseline_joint_m
+        Maximum baseline used in baseline-dependent averaging (BDA) during the first slow gain calibration (default = 20000).
+A value of 0.0 will disable the averaging.

+    slow_bda_max_baseline_separate_m
+        Maximum baseline used in baseline-dependent averaging (BDA) during the second slow gain calibration (default = 20000).
+A value of 0.0 will disable the averaging.

     fulljones_timestep_sec
         Time step used during the full-Jones gain calibration, in seconds (default = 600).